shymonk/django-datatable/README.md

 Django-table is a simple Django app to origanize data in tabular form and based on [datatable](http://datatables.net) and [bootstrap](http://getbootstrap.com/).

-It is worth mentioning that development of this project is mainly for the purpose of learning, the code is not stable enough.
+It is worth mention that design of this project makes reference to [django-table2](https://github.com/bradleyayers/django-tables2) and mainly for the purpose of learning.
 I really appreciate that anyone make pull-request to improve it.

 ## Requirement